Skip to content

 table = "fct_daily_events"

 CLI flags for time-interval models.
-As of engine v1.33 every flag below is accepted on both rocky plan and the legacy rocky run alias; rocky run continues to work and emits a one-line [deprecated] notice to stderr (silence with ROCKY_SUPPRESS_DEPRECATION=1).
-The canonical form is rocky plan followed by rocky apply <plan-id>.
+Every flag below is accepted on both rocky plan and the rocky run single-step alias, which fuses plan + apply into one invocation for local iteration and automation.
+The canonical, auditable form is rocky plan followed by rocky apply <plan-id>.

 Terminal window